Valuation

 ((Current Year DPS − Previous Year DPS) ÷ Previous Year DPS) × 100

-Dividend growth measures how fast a company is increasing its dividend payments year over year.
+Dividend growth measures how fast a company is increasing dividend payments year over year.

 How to interpret: Companies with consistent dividend growth (10%+ annually over 5+ years) are called "dividend aristocrats" and are highly valued by income investors.